HP Pavilion dv8t-1100 CTO Entertainment Notebook PC support

 NOTE:Even if the latest critical updates were installed a week ago, check for updates again.
 Check for Windows updates on a consistent basis.
 Microsoft regularly provides critical updates to make Windows more secure.
 These updates are important for protecting a computer.
 If you have an always-on broadband connection, set the Window Update tool to automatically check for updates daily.

-To use Windows Update, connect to the Internet and go to the Windows Update Web site.
-Agree to the terms from Microsoft and follow the directions on the pages to continue.
+To use Windows Update, see Updating Drivers and Software with Windows Update for instructions.
 To make sure that the computer is free of viruses, continue through the remaining steps of this document.

 Step 2: Checking to see if virus scanner software is installed correctly